usnistgov/FIPS201/_FIPS201/keymanagement.md

 the Lightweight Directory Access Protocol (LDAP) or HTTP accessible from the public Internet).
 Individual departments and agencies can decide whether other user certificates (digital signature and key management) can be distributed via LDAP.
-When user certificates are distributed, the requirements in Table IV—End-Entity Certificate Repository Service Requirements of [[SSP REP]](../_Appendix/references.md#ref-SSP REP) SHALL be satisfied.
+When user certificates are distributed, the requirements in Table IV—End-Entity Certificate Repository Service Requirements of [[SSP REP]](../_Appendix/references.md#ref-SSP-REP) SHALL be satisfied.

 ### 5.5.2 OCSP Status Responders {#s-5-5-2}